-Be sure that you are familiar with the steps required in a new installation before you continue with the following upgrade procedure.
+Make sure that you are familiar with the steps that are required in a new installation before you continue with the following upgrade procedure.

-Choose one of the following two procedures:
+Use one of the following two procedures:

 Performing a scheduled upgrade: A scheduled upgrade requires scheduling downtime on your cluster server to upgrade the controller firmware and storage management software.
-The services and resources offered by the cluster are not available during the upgrade.
-If you choose this upgrade method, it is important that you perform the upgrade during off-peak workload time.
+The services and resources that are offered by the cluster are not available during the upgrade.
+If you use this upgrade method, you must perform the upgrade during off-peak workload time.